mia-platform-marketplace/Node.js-Call-CRUD-Example/README.md

 %CUSTOM_PLUGIN_SERVICE_DESCRIPTION%

 This is an Example of a simple Node application calling the CRUD service.
-It shows how to access the riders collection using pur custom plugin for the requests.
+It shows how to access the riders collection using our custom plugin for the requests.
 The CRUD path to access is taken from the env variable CRUD_PATH.

 For using the example provided you can run: